Linderalic rocks, HienghèneLinderalic rocks, Hienghène

 Situated on the east coast of New Caledonia, the village of Hienghène is renowned for its remarkable rock formations, including the Hienghène Hen and the Sphinx.
 It boasts numerous enchanting waterfalls and is home to Mont Panié, the highest peak in the Caledonian mountain chain.
 But that’s not all!
 Hienghène also features New Caledonia’s last working ferry, a breathtaking coastal road flanked by ocean and cliffs, and a profoundly rich Kanak culture.
 A sojourn in Hienghène promises an authentic Caledonian natural experience.

 Have you noticed the roadside stalls selling flowers, fruits, and local produce?
 Here, trust is paramount.
 If you’re interested in a product, simply drop the corresponding amount into the provided container and take your purchase.
-Another curiosity of the region is the unique mailboxes lining the roadside.
-Capture them in photographs for an unusual and memorable keepsake collection!

 Top 5